CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 To show an additional map on the plot, select the **Configure GIS Layers** option in the **GIS Layers** menu.
 When you click on this item, a dialog box titled Manage Layers gives you the following options: Move Up, Move Down, and Remove Layer ([Figure 11‑25](#Figure11-25)).
 The Edit Layer option has been greyed out.

 <a id=Figure11-25></a>
 Figure 11‑25.
-Manage Layers Dialog Box
+Manage Layers Dialog Box<br>
 <img src="media/image072.png"/>

 -   To rearrange the order in which the GIS layers are displayed on the plot, select a layer in the Manage Layers dialog box, and then select Move Up or Move Down.
 Click the **OK** button to reposition the order of that layer within the list.
 If the layers that you are selecting are boundaries and were created to have a transparent fill, then rearranging the order of the layers will not change the look of the boundaries on the plot.